Online Anxiety Therapy That Actually Works

 The more committed a person is to practicing the anxiety therapy tools and techniques outside of the counseling session, often the faster a person will experience a healthy shift.

-• The length of virtual anxiety therapy varies from person to person, especially when considering unique needs, goals, and the severity of symptoms.
+• The length of treatment for anxiety varies from person to person, especially when considering unique needs, goals, and the severity of symptoms.
 For some high-achieving women experiencing situational stress or mild anxiety, therapy may last just a few months.
 For others dealing with chronic anxiety or underlying patterns like perfectionism or imposter syndrome, therapy may extend longer.

 • Therapy provides a wonderful opportunity to address the mind-body connection.